SalmanDMA/react_salman-dwi-maulana-akbar/10 React Fundamental/README.md

-# Introduction React
+# React Fundamental

 ## Description

-This is my ninth assignment from the Altera program.
-Here, I created my first react project.
-In this task, I added a home page, and this project uses the CRA Template.
+This is my tenth assignment from the Alterra program, and here I create a second React project.
+In this task, I create a simple to-do list from the data that has been provided, and we are assigned to do component composition, implementation of list rendering, and styling.

 ## Technology

 - React with the CRA Template

-- Bootstrap
+- CSS

 ## How to Install